Chart Color Schemes

 Population

-Population growth drivers in Tuncurry are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Tuncurry are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Tuncurry's population was approximately 6,376 people according to the 2021 Census.
-By November 2025, it is estimated around 6,331, reflecting a decrease of 45 people (0.7%) since the census.
-This decline is inferred from ABS estimates showing 6,303 residents in June 2024 and an additional 35 validated new addresses post-census.
-The population density was approximately 404 persons per square kilometer as of November 2025.
-While Tuncurry saw a 0.7% decrease since the census, its SA3 area experienced a 2.1% growth, indicating differing trends within the region.
-Interstate migration contributed about 86.8% of overall population gains recently.
+Tuncurry's population was 6,376 as of 2021 Census.
+By Nov 2025, it is estimated to be around 6,331, a decrease of 45 people (0.7%).
+This decline is inferred from ABS' June 2024 estimate of 6,303 and 35 validated new addresses since the Census date.
+The population density in Nov 2025 was 404 persons per square kilometer.
+While Tuncurry's population decreased by 0.7% since the Census, the SA3 area grew by 2.1%.
+Interstate migration contributed approximately 86.8% of overall population gains recently.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections from 2022 using a 2021 base year.
-Growth rates by age group are applied to all areas for the years 2032 to 2041.
-Looking ahead, regional areas nationally are projected to have above median population growth.
-The area is expected to grow by 1,260 persons by 2041 based on latest numbers, reflecting a total increase of 19.4% over the 17-year period.
+For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Nationally, regional areas are projected to have above median population growth.
+The area is expected to grow by 1,260 persons to 2041, reflecting a total increase of 19.4% over the 17 years.

 Frequently Asked Questions - Population